mishgon/alphastrassen/README.md

 # alphastrassen
 Reproduction of AlphaTensor paper for 2x2 matrices.
-Parts of code inspired by [this repo](https://github.com/suragnair/alpha-zero-general/blob/master/Coach.py), but strongly refactored.
+Parts of code are inspired by [this repo](https://github.com/suragnair/alpha-zero-general/blob/master/Coach.py), but strongly refactored.

 ## Requirements